 Illicit use of injection drugs (predisposing to endocarditis, hepatitis, septic pulmonary emboli, and skin and soft-tissue infections)

 Physical examination begins with confirmation of fever.
 Fever is most accurately diagnosed by measuring rectal temperature.
 Oral temperatures are normally about 0.6° C lower and may be falsely even lower for many reasons, such as recent ingestion of a cold drink, mouth breathing, hyperventilation, and inadequate measurement time (up to several minutes are required with mercury thermometers).
 Measurement of tympanic membrane temperature by infrared sensor is less accurate than rectal temperature.
 Monitoring skin temperature using temperature-sensitive crystals incorporated into plastic strips placed on the forehead is insensitive for detecting elevations in the core temperature.
+During the COVID-19 pandemic, use of infrared devices to measure skin temperature (eg, of the forehead) to screen people for fever prior to entry in public places has become common.

 Other vital signs are reviewed for presence of tachypnea, tachycardia, or hypotension.

-For patients with localizing symptoms, examination proceeds as discussed elsewhere in The Manual.
+For patients with localizing symptoms, examination proceeds as discussed elsewhere in THE MANUAL.
 For febrile patients without localizing symptoms, a complete examination is necessary because clues to the diagnosis may be in any organ system.

 The patient’s general appearance, including any weakness, lethargy, confusion, cachexia, and distress, should be noted.

-All of the skin should be inspected for rash, particularly petechial or hemorrhagic rash and any lesions or areas of erythema or blistering suggesting skin or soft-tissue infection.
+All of the skin should be inspected for rash, particularly petechial or hemorrhagic rash and any lesions (eg, eschar) or areas of erythema or blistering suggesting skin or soft-tissue infection.
 Neck, axillae, and epitrochlear and inguinal areas should be examined for adenopathy.

 For the head and neck examination, the following should be done: